-Successor to the CB1000R previously sold in the country, Honda has re-entered the naked litre-class space in India with the CB1000R+.
-The motorcycle adopts a new design language called ‘Neo Sports Café’ which was first showcased as a concept during the 2017 Tokyo Motor Show.
+The Honda CB1000R is a litre-class naked street bike which is the successor to the CB1000R Hornet previously sold in the country.
+It boasts of Honda’s new design language called ‘Neo Sports Café’ which was first showcased as a concept during the 2017 Tokyo Motor Show.
 The biggest highlight of the motorcycle is its styling.
 It has a minimalistic look with a sculpted fuel tank, brushed aluminium radiator covers and a front fender, complete with a round LED headlamp.
 It also gets a single-sided swingarm which adds to its style quotient.

-While the styling is retro, the motorcycle comes with ample modern features like a quirky full-colour TFT display for the instrument console.
-Other features include ride-by-wire, traction control, ABS and four riding modes.
-Suspension duties are handled by fully-adjustable inverted forks for the front and a monoshock unit for the rear from Showa.
-For braking, the bike comes with 310mm twin-discs up front and a single 256mm disc for the rear.
+The previous BS4 edition of the motorcycle packed ample modern features like a quirky full-colour TFT display for the instrument console.
+Other features were ride-by-wire, traction control, ABS and four riding modes.
+Notably, all these gizmos are likely to be retained in the upcoming version, besides the possibility of it getting more features.
+The hardware might also be the same with fully-adjustable inverted forks for the front and a monoshock unit for the rear from Showa.
+For braking, there are 310mm twin-discs up front and a single 256mm disc for the rear.

 Powering the outgoing version of the CB1000R is a 999cc, liquid-cooled, inline four-pot motor rated to produce 143bhp and 104Nm with a six-speed gearbox.
 The BS6 model will get the same mill but with certain revisions for cleaner emissions which might marginally alter its power output.